• Skip to main content

 1 T. thyme leaves

--Combine all ingredients in a medium bowl until an extra firm dough forms and it becomes hard to mix with a wooden spoon. *Note -Please be aware, you may need to add more flour if dough is too soft.
+-Combine all ingredients in a medium bowl until an extra firm dough forms and it becomes hard to mix with a wooden spoon. *Note -Please be aware, that you may need to add more flour if the dough is too soft.

 -Turn the dough out onto a heavily floured cutting board and begin cutting the dough into tiny pieces.
 Adding additional flour at this point is critical so that the dough pieces do not clump back together.

 -Gently mix the dough bits and flour during this process to prevent them from sticking.
-What your looking for are small pebble sized, individual pieces of dough.
+What your looking for are small pebble-sized, individual pieces of dough.

 -Drop dough into rapidly boiling water for a few minutes until the spaetzle float to the surface.
 This is the time you know they're cooked and ready to serve.